catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

         ports:
           - "44080:80"

+The latest version for the ``catalingavan/logbee.backend`` image can be found on https://github.com/catalingavan/logbee-app?tab=readme-ov-file#latest-versions.

 Click the **Save** button and **restart** the App Service for the new changes to be refected.

 Once the App Service has been restarted, Logbee.Backend should now be running: